Seram Island: Ecology

 Seram Island is remarkable for its high degree of localised bird endemism.
 There are 117 species of birds on the island; 14 species and subspecies are endemic, including the eclectus, great-billed and Moluccan king parrot, purple-naped and red lories, salmon-crested cockatoo, Seram masked owl, collared, sacred and lazuli kingfishers, long-crested myna, elegant imperial-pigeon, Seram oriole, metallic starlings and grey-necked and Seram friarbirds.

 The mammals found on Seram include Asian murid rodents as well as Australasian marsupials, including the common spotted cuscus and several species of Phalanger.
 The mountain area of Seram supports the greatest number of endemic mammals of any island in the region.
 It harbors 38 mammal species and includes nine species that are endemic or near-endemic, several of which are limited to montane habitats.
 These include the Seram bandicoot, several bat species including Moluccan and Seram flying foxes, Manusela mosaic-tailed rat, spiny Ceram rat and the Ceram rat, all considered threatened.

-Herpetiles are highly prevalent on the islands.
+Herptiles are highly prevalent on the island.
 The largest and most dangerous to humans is the saltwater crocodile, found within the island's coastal brackish waters and deltas; some are known to swim inland via freshwater routes, such as the Salawai River.
 Other reptiles of the island include Amboina sailfin lizards, Bronchocela sp., the brown tree snake, emerald tree skinks, green sea turtles, Indonesian blue-tongued skinks, Moluccan flying snakes and the tokay gecko, among numerous other species of gecko and skink.
 Amphibians include Fejervarya, fork-tongued frogs and Horst's and white-lipped tree frogs.

 In the eastern part of the island, Manusela National Park was established in 1997, covering an area of 1,890 km^{2} (11% of the island).